taocpp/operators/README.md

 If you can write `x < y`, you also want `x > y`, `x >= y`, and `x <= y`.
 Moreover, unless your class has really surprising behavior, some of these related operators can be defined in terms of others (e.g. `x >= y` <=> `!(x < y)`).

-Replicating this boilerplate for multiple classes is both tedious and error-prone.
+Replicating this for multiple classes is both tedious and error-prone.
-The **df.operators** templates help by generating operators for you at namespace scope based on other operators you've defined in your class.
+The **df.operators** templates help by generating operators for you based on other operators you've defined in your class.

-The operators are overloaded to take full advantage of move-aware types and are carefully written to allow the compiler to apply the Named-Return-Value-Optimization (NRVO) when possible to avoid unneccessary temporary objects.
+The operators are overloaded to take full advantage of move-aware types and are carefully written to allow the compiler to apply important optimizations to avoid unneccessary temporary objects.

 Example
 -------